Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Introduction

 Importantly, we show that not all tokens with large attention are equally relevant for hallucination detection.
 While sink scores are computed solely from attention maps, their computational impact depends on the associated value vectors.
 We find that the hallucination signal is concentrated in tokens where high attention concentration coincides with unusually large value norms—a subset of computationally active tokens that dominate the attention output and induce compressed, prior-dominated representations.

 We further provide a unifying perspective on existing attention-based hallucination detectors, demonstrating that several spectral and graph-based methods can be interpreted as transformations of sink behavior.
-Empirically, we show that sink-score–based features achieve superior hallucination detection performance across multiple models and benchmarks, consistently outperforming state-of-the-art hallucination detectors.
+Across a wide range of models and benchmarks, sink-score–based features consistently yield superior results, outperforming other detectors within the same family in the vast majority of settings.

-In summary, our main contributions are as follows: \begin{itemize}[noitemsep, topsep=0pt] \item We propose $\sinkscoreprobe$ - a novel method for hallucination detection from attention maps. \item We identify computationally active sinks, showing that sink-based signals are strongest when attention concentration coincides with large value vector norms. \item We unify existing attention-based detectors by relating them to sink scores. \item We show that sink-score-based features achieve state-of-the-art hallucination detection across several common LLMs and benchmarks.
+In summary, our main contributions are as follows: \begin{itemize}[noitemsep, topsep=0pt] \item We propose $\sinkscoreprobe$---a novel method for hallucination detection from attention maps. \item We identify computationally active sinks, showing that sink-based signals are strongest when attention concentration coincides with large value vector norms. \item We unify existing attention-based detectors by relating them to sink scores. \item We show that sink-score-based features achieve state-of-the-art hallucination detection across several common LLMs and benchmarks in vast majority of settings.

 \end{itemize}